jmichau/web-starter-sx/README.md

-# web-starter
+# web-starter-sx
-web starter kit is example different approach to provides transpiling Stylus and JSX
+web-starter-sx is example different approach to provides transpiling Stylus and JSX
 ## Directory Layout
 ```shell
 ├── dist/                       # Folder for compiled output